aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-0/_index.md

 ### **Added PivotTable.IsExcel2003Compatible Property**
-Aspose.Cells for .NET API has exposed the Boolean type IsExcel2003Compatible property for the PivotTable class which allows to specify if the PivotTable is Excel 2003 compatible for refreshing purposes.
-The default value of IsExcel2003Compatible property is true, that means a string must be less than or equal to 255 characters.
+Aspose.Cells for .NET API has exposed the Boolean-type IsExcel2003Compatible property for the PivotTable class, which allows specifying if the PivotTable is Excel 2003 compatible for refreshing purposes.
+The default value of the IsExcel2003Compatible property is true, which means a string must be less than or equal to 255 characters.
 If the string is greater than 255 characters, it will be truncated.
 If false, the aforementioned restriction will not be imposed.

 {{% alert color="primary" %}}